LostArtefacts/TRX/README.md

 - added braid (currently only works in Lost Valley)
 - added support for more than 3 pickup sprites
 - added a choice whether to play NG or NG+
+- added Japanese mode (guns deal twice the damage); available for both NG and NG+
 - added external game flow (no longer 2 different .exes for TR1 and TR1IB) For TRLE builders:
     - the levels can be reordered